-The detection range is the distance within which an object can be tracked and can trigger an alarm.
-It is measured from a near detection limit (how close to the device a detection can be made) to a far detection limit (how far from the device a detection can be made).
+Detection range is the distance within which an object can be tracked and can trigger an alarm.
+It is measured from near detection limit (how close to the device a detection can be made) to a far detection limit (how far from the device a detection can be made).

-The area monitoring profile is optimized for human detection, however, it will also allow you to track vehicles and other objects moving at up to 55 km/h (34 mph) with a velocity accuracy of ± -2 km/h (1.24 mph).
+The Area monitoring profile is optimized for human detection, however, it will also allow you to track vehicles and other objects moving at up to 55 km/h (34 mph) with a velocity accuracy of $\pm -2$ km/h (1.24 mph).